Church of England says unlikely to quit fossil fuel investment

 The Church of England, mother church of the world’s 80 million Anglicans, holds total investments worth about 8 billion pounds ($13 billion) that are used to pay clergy pensions and fund the church’s work.

-Some is invested in funds but the church also has direct investments of more than 10 million pounds in Shell (RDSa.L), BP (BP.L), Rio Tinto (RIO.L) and BHP Billiton (BHP.AX).
+Some is invested in funds but the church also has direct investments of more than 10 million pounds in Shell, BP , Rio Tinto and BHP Billiton.

 However, some in the church argue that shareholders should engage with companies to make them reorder their priorities and cut emissions.
 Others recommend quitting high-emission practices like coal and tar-sands with a proposed time-frame to move to a low-carbon portfolio.